neshoj/neshoj/README.md

 ## Hi 👋 I am Ignatius!
 However, call me Nesh

-I am a software developer who is passionate about web applications development using Angular, NodeJs and Springboot Java.
+I am a software developer passionate about web applications development using Angular, NodeJs and Java using Springboot framework.
 Recently, I have just started learning product management and UX!
-I am an engineering manager with over 5 years experience leading technical teams
+I do have over 5 years experience leading technical teams in different capacities

-- 👨🏽‍💻 Currently working, learning and growing my skillset in software testing, technical team management, data structures and algorithms.
+- 👨🏽‍💻 Always learning and growing my skillset in software development, technical team management and project management.
-- 🤝 Open for collaborations in software developmemt.
-- 😊 Willing to contribute in opensource development projects.
 - 👨 Know more about me at [LinkedIn](https://www.linkedin.com/in/ignatius-ojiambo-a56b2146)

 <center>